Social assistance

 The amount of social assistance depends, among other things, on your age, whether you are married and whether you have child support obligations.

-The municipality where you live will decide which financial support you will receive when you are qualified to receive the support.
+The municipality where you live decides which type of financial support you are entitled to receive.

 Apply for social assistance

-Start Apply for social assistanceYou need to visit the job centre in person on the first day that you are unemployed in order to apply for social assistance.
-If you do not attend in person to register with the job centre, your application may be refused.
+Start Apply for social assistanceYou need to visit the municipality in person on the first day that you are unemployed in order to apply for social assistance.
+If you do not attend in person to register with the municipality, your application may be refused.

-While it may be advantageous to fill out and submit your application electronically, it will not be registered until you have visited the job centre in person.
+While it may be advantageous to fill out and submit your application electronically, it will not be registered until you have visited the municipality in person.

 The online self-service is in Danish.